-My site contains Northeast Tennessee history articles with new ones being added weekly.
+My site contains over 500 articles with new ones being added weekly.
 Check back frequently.
-Also, use the "Search this site" button at the left or "article catagories" to find subjects of interest.
+Also, use the "Search this site" button at the left or click on "article catagories" to find subjects of interest.
 Use quotation marks to narrow your search.
 Click on the photos along the right side and the corresponding article will be shown.

 Subjects deal with the glorious beginnings of this beautiful Appalachian mountainous region.

 My focus lies mainly within Northeast Tennessee, Southwest Virginia and Western North Carolina, with particular emphasis on Johnson City.
 Click on any photo along the right side and you will be directed to the corresponding article.
 I am currently in the process of adding many new photos to my articles.